koolswans/un-php-first-task/README.md

 1. Create a new bugfix/issues branch to work on
 2. Find all the TODOs and solve the problems
 3. Archive your project.
 4. Archive your project in .zip and save it to Dropbox or Google Drive.
+Please give the archive your first and last name.
+For example: alex-reznovs.zip
 5. Send a link to your archive.
 6. Wait for an answer.